ryojitanabe/ryojitanabe.github.io/index.md

 ## NEWS

+* 2026.05.27 Our two papers have been accepted to [PPSN2026](https://ppsn2026.disi.unitn.it/).
+The first author of one paper is a second year graduate student in my lab.
+Congratulations to Mogami-san!
+    * Ryuichi Mogami and Ryoji Tanabe: Effects of Objective Normalization on Regions of Interest in Preference-Based Evolutionary Multi-Objective Optimization, pdf, poster
+    * Ryoji Tanabe: Quantitative Performance Analysis of Stopping Criteria for CMA-ES, pdf, poster
 * 2026.03.21 Our two papers have been accepted to [ACM GECCO2026](https://gecco-2026.sigevo.org/).
 The two first authors are second year graduate students in my lab.
 Congratulations to Kitamura-san and Mogami-san!
     * Kenji Kitamura and Ryoji Tanabe: Benchmarking Stopping Criteria for Evolutionary Multi-objective Optimization, pdf, slides
     * Ryuichi Mogami and Ryoji Tanabe: A Bi-Criteria Selection Framework for Incorporating Preference Information into Evolutionary Multi-objective Optimization, pdf, slides